aankusshh/AI_planet_Devops/README.md

 ## Task 4: Documentation and Cleanup

 ### Challenges
-1. I have worked on ArgoCD before on my local machine but Today I have tried on VM
+**Challenge 1.** I have worked on ArgoCD before on my local machine but Today I have tried on VM
    - So What I used to do is change the configuration of **argocd-server**
      ```
        kubectl get all -A